Open Competition

 The Student Application Form

 We strongly recommend that you consult with your proposed primary supervisor, who will provide a supporting statement for you, before starting the online form and prepare all the materials you need to answer the questions in advance of starting to work on the form.
-PDFs of the application form are available under ‘Step 6’ so that you can prepare answers in advance, adhering to character limits.
+PDF versions of the application form are available under ‘Step 6’ so that you can prepare answers in advance, adhering to character limits.

 Supervisor Statement